mufaro3/mufaro3.github.io/pages/home.md

 I'm currently an undergrad at <span class="emph">The University of British Columbia</span> in <span class="emph">Vancouver, BC, Canada</span>, and I have a variety of interests, so I decided to set up this web page to chronicle all of them.

 I'm studying to become a researcher in Computer Science!
-Check out <a href="{{ site.url }}/cv">/cv/</a> to check my progress on getting there!
+Check out [/cv/]({{ site.url }}/cv) to check my progress on getting there!
 I love low-level and functional programming, but I'm not too afraid of higher level work (this site being evidence of that).
+Alongside my CV, any documents that I share on this site for any reason, especially any scientific papers I may publish, will be made available on [/papers/]({{ site.url }}/papers).

 I would *probably* kill a man for a research grant, and I want a <span class="emph">PhD in Computer Science</span> more than unlimited cigarettes and beer (which I would **certainly** love), so I'm always open to discuss scientific computing/technology/academia in general over on [/λ/]({{ site.url }}/λ).